Expert Insights

 As previously stated, the 'difficulty' of A Level Subjects is highly subjective.
 However, looking at the grade distribution table in the section above, there are some notable outliers of subjects that students appear to struggle with overall.

-A noteworthy example is A Level Law, which shows that fewer students are obtaining A* and A in this subject, with the most common grades (in order) being C, B, D, then E, with A and A* being the most 'rare' grades, not counting U.
+A noteworthy example is A Level Law, which shows that fewer students are obtaining A* and A in this subject.

 Our expert tutors have years of experience helping students like you ace their A Levels.
 Contact us today to secure a tutor ahead of the new academic year!